InsureMO/rainbow-o23/o23-n5/README.md

 - All properties are relative paths, calculated relative to their parent node.
 Therefore, within a loop, only the values of each element can be accessed.

+#### Use Sub-templates

+Use `<data-print-template data-code="YOUR-TEMPLATE-CODE"></data-print-template>` to use sub-template.
+Sub-templates replacement are executed before data replacement, accessed through the `findSubTemplate` function provided pipeline step constructor.

+> Sub-templates also use the data from the page, so sub-templates do not need to prepare data separately.

 #### Post Data Prepare

 After the data preparation phase is completed, but before obtaining the header, footer, and printing parameters, the system will